alexander784/week1-Toy-problems/README.md

 <h1>Speed Detector</h1>

 <h3>Description</h3>
-<p>This speed detector program measures a driver's speed, assigns demerit points for speeding, and warns the driver that their license may be suspended if their demerit points is more than 12</p>
+<p>This speed detector program measures a driver's speed, assigns demerit points for speeding, and warns the driver that their license may be suspended if their demerit points is exceed 12</p>

 <h1>Check out the Program code</h1>